metabase/metabase/docs/troubleshooting-guide/linked-filters.md

 **Steps to take**:

-1. Update your query to change the variable you're using to connect the card to the dashboard filter to a [field filter](../questions/native-editor/sql-parameters.md#the-field-filter-variable-type).
+1. Update the card's query to change the regular variable to a [field filter](../questions/native-editor/sql-parameters.md#the-field-filter-variable-type) variable.

 See [Limitations of linking filters](../dashboards/filters.md#limitations-of-linking-filters)